SelVord/Java_OOP_Project/README.md

 Roles Of Group Members:

 Temirov Aktilek.
 Divided of tasks between team members.
 Wrote Java and SQL code.
 Zhaanbaev Atai.
 Also wrote Java and SQL.
-Also worked with Scene fxml.
+Also worked with fxml.
 Tagaibekov Baiastan.
 Also wrote Java and SQL.
 Worked on structure of project